 Five levels of delegation:

 Level 5: Implement.
 Make whatever decision you think is best and move forward on your own.
-I trust you completely to implement your best decision.
-There is no need to check in with me.
-You have my full support.

 Sometimes it is difficult to know when to delegate and just how much freedom to allow especially with new associates.
 However, we need to learn to avoid the voice in our head that says “If I want it done right, I’ll have to do it myself.”